 Overclocking is essentially squeezing out the maximum power that a specific component can support.
 Each component whether it’s a CPU, GPU, RAM, or anything in between is made from a factory and set to a standard speed.

 Keep in mind that clock speed isn’t the only thing that you can overclock to increase performance.
-The components Memory, power consumption, and for a more advanced overclock you can overclock individual cores.
-This can help improve performance, but it also brings a bigger risk to your pc.
+The components are Memory and power consumption, and for a more advanced overclock you can overclock individual cores.
+This can help improve performance, but it also brings a bigger risk to your PC.
 That is why people who are more new to the scene just stick with simple overclocks like clock speed and memory.

 What Computer Parts Can Be Overclocked